 These days, people seem to consider cell phones absolutely necessary for survival, after oxygen and water.
 I’m not saying you shouldn’t be using your cell phone, but accumulated makeup, sweat and dead skin from long conversations lead to a party for bacteria on your cell phone.

 In addition, using your phone late at night can also make it harder for you to fall asleep, and when you sleep less, you get those less-than-lovely undereye circles when you wake up in the morning.
 Try not to use your phone for an hour before bedtime, and use anti-ageing under-eye cream or face cream to further hydrate your skin and avoid one of our skin sins.

 3. Why Alcohol Is Bad For Your Skin

-Another obvious baddie, that people don’t realize also leads to worse skin.
+Another baddie to add to our list of skin sins is alcohol.
 While a glass a day is not going to harm your skin, over-drinking can cause your skin to become dehydrated, which shows itself with enlarged pores and more obvious fine lines and wrinkles.

 Furthermore, alcohol is not friends with Vitamin A, and reduces your body’s levels of this powerful antioxidant, whose job it is to fight off free radicals from your skin and maintain a healthy glow.
 Like with most things, moderation is the key: it’s okay to have a glass a night, and occasionally another, but if you’re a chronic drinker, you’re not doing your health or your skin any favors.